back to the MAIN INDEX

 My dear Christians, hell

-Is a tavern without bed nor cook,
+is a tavern without bed nor cook,

-That God almighty created for ever and ever,
+that God almighty created for ever and ever,

 All the Saints who saw it in their dreams,

-Say that despite being full of fire,
+say that, despite being full of fire,

-There is no speck of light, nowhere,
+there is no speck of light, nowhere,

-And one shivers worse than in winter.
+and one shivers worse than in winter.

 On the doorway of this house of sorrows

-That outside says always, and inside says never.
+that outside says always, and inside says never.

 Oh Jesus, baptized and circumcised, 2

-And let us dwell in paradise.
+and let us dwell in paradise.

 Rome, January 29th 1833

-1. - A bitter satire about the attitude of the Church of Rome
+1. - A bitter satire about the attitude of the Church of Rome towards other religions.
+These words may have likely been spoken during a preech.

-2. - Belli remarks with irony that Jesus, having been circumcised,
+2. - Belli remarks ironically that Jesus, having been circumcised, was in fact a Jew himself.

 ER VOTO

 Senti st'antra.
-A Ssan Pietro e Marcellino
+A Ssan Pietro e Mmarcellino

-C'aveveno pe voto er contentino
+c'aveveno pe vvoto er contentino

-De maggnà ttutto-quanto co le mane.
+de maggnà ttutto-cuanto co le mane.

 Vedi si una forchetta e un cucchiarino,

-Si un cortelluccio pe ttajacce er pane,
+si un cortelluccio pe ttajjacce er pane,

-Abbi da offenne Iddio!
+abbi da offenne Iddio!
 N'antro tantino

-Leccaveno cor muso com'er cane!
+leccaveno cor muso com'er cane!

-Pio Ottavo però, bona-momoria,
+Pio Ottavo però, bbona-momoria,

-Che vedde una matina quer porcaro,
+che vvedde una matina cuer porcaro,

-Sete state avvezzate ar monnezzaro?!
+Sete state avvezzate ar Monnezzaro?!

-Puro co la forchetta e cor cucchiaro".
+puro co la forchetta e ccor cucchiaro. »

 Roma, 2 febbraio 1833

-THE VOW
+THE RULE

-There are such nasty nuns,
+there are such horrible nuns,

-Of eating food using their bare hands 1 .
+of eating food using their bare hands.
+1

 Just imagine if a fork and a spoon,

-A small knife for cutting bread,
+a small knife for cutting bread,

-Could be an offence to God!
+could be an offence to God!
 They almost

-Licked the dish like dogs!
+licked the dish like dogs!

 But the late Pius the Eighth,

-Who one day saw that filth,
+who one day saw that filth,

-Told them: "Mother, what does all this mean?
+told them: "Mother, what does all this mean?

 Have you been brought up in a dump?

 Damn that vow!
-God may be praised
+God can be praised

-Using a fork and a spoon, as well".
+even using a fork and a spoon".

 Rome, February 2nd 1833

-1. - The rules of some religious orders
+1. - The rules of some religious orders included a number of weird duties and prohibitions.

 LA STATUA CUPERTA

-Ha osservata, monzù, lei ch'è ffrancese
+Ha osservata, monzú, llei ch'è ffrancese,

-Quella statua ch'arresta da sta mano,
+cuella statua c'arresta da sta mano

-Drent'in fonno a Ssan Pietr'in Vaticano
+drent'in fonno a Ssan Pietr'in Vaticano,

-Sott'ar trono de Pavolo Fernese?
+sott'ar trono de Pavolo Fernese?

 La fanno d'un pittore de Milano,

-E ttanta bella, ch'un ziggnore ingrese
+e ttanta bbella, ch'un ziggnore ingrese

-'Na vorta un zampietrino ce lo prese
+'na vorta un zampietrino sce lo prese

-Allora er Papa ch'era papa allora
+Allora er Papa ch'era Papa allora

-Che ce se vede a ttempi nostri ancora.
+che cce se vede a ttempi nostri ancora.

-Quantunque ce sò certi c'hanno detto
+Cuantuncue sce sò ccerti c'hanno detto

-De pietra a smanicà, ma un chirichetto.
+de pietra a smanicà, mma un chirichetto.

 Roma, 10 maggio 1833